 - Research, Interviews, Customer journey map

 - Data analysis, User journey flow, Prototype, User testing

-In 2013 I moved away from the capital to Bath where I am currently a UX contractor.
-I've applied my design skills to the publishing, finance and health industries but I thrive in designing government services.
-I have a solid, practical understanding of the GDS framework and it matches my way of working.
+In 2013 I moved to Bath where I am currently a UX contractor.
+I have applied since my design skills to the publishing, finance and health industries.
+I thrive in designing government services and I have a solid, practical understanding of the GDS framework.

-I maintain a strong user centred design philosophy and have gained insights into how business requirements impact the user experience.
-Navigating constraints such as legacy systems and technical debt are challenges I’m accustomed to.
+I maintain a strong user-centred design philosophy.
+I have gained valuable insights into how business requirements impact the user experience - navigating through constraints such as legacy systems and technical debt are challenges I’m accustomed to.

-I believe the key to success is maintaining good relationships with co-workers.
-Respecting the work of your fellow researchers, developers, designers, project owners and leadership teams oils the wheels of the delivery process and I’m lucky to have worked with colleagues who believe the same.
+The key to successful services begins with maintaining good relationships with co-workers.
+I value respecting the work of the delivery and leadership teams.
+It oils the wheels of the delivery process and I’m lucky to have worked with colleagues who believe the same.